ThomasArts/aetmodel/ThreatModel.md

 Blockchain-ng - selecting a leader who can mine the blockchain, until the next leader is elected.

+## Previous Work on Threat Model

+Some work on building the thread model for aeternity [has already been done](https://github.com/aeternity/protocol/blob/master/SYNC.md#threat-model).

 ## Assets
 **Assets** describe are the valuable data that the business cares about